paramonoww/Yandex.Food-leaked-data-analysis/README.md

 WARNING!
 The whole project is written in Russian as I suppose there will be no discussion among english speaking people as most of them don't know what Yandex is.

-The work is still in process, so don't blame for unifinished work.
+The work is still in process, so don't blame for unfinished work.